Manish2612/LearnRust/README.md

-# LearnRust
+# Rust + Diesel + PostgreSQL

-1. To generate Model file:
+### To generate Model file for DB Table:
-        1. cargo install diesel_cli_ext
+        cargo install diesel_cli_ext
-        2. diesel_ext --model > src/models.rs
+        diesel_ext --model > src/models.rs

+### Using let and const interchangeably
-2. Using let and const interchangeably can lead to error.
-Try changing to other if unexpected error thrown eg. using non-constant variable and try to store update resulting value in "const" variable
+Using let and const interchangeably can lead to error.
+Try changing to other if unexpected error thrown eg. using non-constant variable and try to store resulting value in "const" variable will throw error